How to Shave Your Genitals for Men: an Illustrated Guide

 There are two ways you can shave your penis and scrotum.
 You can use a:

-Regardless what you prefer, this tutorial is going to cover both methods.
+Regardless which you choose, this tutorial is going to cover both methods.

 Here are the required shaving supplies you will need, based on the method you prefer: manual or electric.

-If you are shaving with an electric body groomer you will need only the following:
+If you use an electric body groomer, you will need:

-Manual Razor or Body Groomer: Which Is Better?
+Manual Razor or Body Groomer: Which Is Better for Shaving Your Genitals?

-Better is relative to the type of results you want and the amount of effort you want to put into shaving your pubic area.
+"Better" is relative to the type of results you expect and the amount of effort you want to put into shaving your pubic area.
+With the razor, you can achieve a very smooth, close shave with some time and effort, while the body groomer is easier but perhaps less smooth.

 Go with a manual razor if you want...

-...the cleanest, closest, and smoothest shave possible; this method requires a little more effort and great for guys who like it all bare.
+...the cleanest, closest, and smoothest shave possible; this method requires a little more effort but is the best way for guys who like it all bare.

 Go with an electric body groomer if you want...